folafunmi-db/folding-ui/README.md

-Code for UI animation.
+Code for folding UI animation.
 A tutorial by keyframers.